krother/software-engineering-python/why_software_projects_in_science_fail/README.md

 ### What you need to know as a PI
 Programming is difficult.
 It is counter-intuitive.
 If you are a non-programmer and think you understand programming, chances are you don't.
 Learn programming or believe what programmers tell you and get out of the way.

+**I want to help!
+What PI can do.**
+[Where to put it?
+Perhaps separate section from PI perspective, talk woth PI]

+* set clear goal.
+* help with specification.
+* learn how to run tests.
+* help to design acceptance test, user stories, use cases.
+* help to get 'my precious' feeling for the developer.